People

 Carolina Rezaval- Group leader

 Carolina was born in Patagonia, Argentina.
-She received a Masters and Ph.D. in Biology from the University of Buenos Aires.
-During her Ph.D. in the lab of Dr Fernanda Ceriani, she identified genes underlying neurodegeneration, ultimately affecting circadian behaviour in Drosophila.
-She did her post-doctoral research at the University of Oxford, where she studied the genetic and neural basis of innate sexual behaviours in Drosophila.
-As a BBSRC researcher co-investigator with Prof. Stephen Goodwin at Oxford, she studied how the brain differs between the sexes, and how these differences explain distinct behaviours shown by male and female flies.
-Carolina won a Birmingham Fellowship to start her independent research group in April 2018, and became Associate Professor in Neurobiology in 2022.
-Carolina is the Module leader of Year 3 Cellular Neurobiology.
-She is Fellow and Board member of the FENS-Kavli Network of Excellence.
-Watch a 3 minute video about Carolina's work here.
+She earned her Ph.D. in Biology from the University of Buenos Aires.
+Her PhD work, under the supervision of Dr. Fernanda Ceriani, focused on circadian rhythms and neurodegeneration in Drosophila.
+Her post-doctoral research at the University of Oxford explored the genetic and neural mechanisms of sexual behaviours in Drosophila.
+As a BBSRC researcher co-investigator with Prof. Stephen Goodwin at Oxford, she studied how the fly brain differs between the sexes, and how these differences lead to distinct female and male behaviours.
+In April 2018, Carolina was awarded a Birmingham Fellowship, enabling her to establish her independent research group at the University of Birmingham.
+By 2021, she became an Associate Professor in Neurobiology and took on the role of Module Lead for Year 3 Cellular Neurobiology.
+That same year, she was appointed as a Fellow member of the FENS-Kavli Network of Excellence and then selected as a board member.
+Carolina's research has received support from a range of funding bodies, including the UK

 Laurie Cazale-Debat-Marie Skłodowska-Curie Post-doctoral Fellow